-Honeywell backup generators are a vital asset to any home, and can provide continual claim power during brief, or sustained power outages.
-Sippin Energy Products, provides comprehensive sales installation and service of Honeywell generators powered by propane or natural gas.
+Generac® backup generators are a vital asset to any home, and can provide continual claim power during brief, or sustained power outages.
+Sippin Energy Products, provides comprehensive sales installation and service of Generac generators powered by propane or natural gas.

-Sippin Energy Products also provide aftercare service for your Honeywell generator products and will also provide installation with a qualified electrical contractor.
+Sippin Energy Products also provides aftercare service and will also provide installation from a qualified electrical contractor.

 How does a home standby generator work?